stanleybak/vnncomp2021/README.md

 ### Scripts

-Three scripts should be provided for each tool, in the top level of a <toolname>.zip file.
-An example is given in the tool_example folder.
+Three scripts should be provided for each tool.

 * `install_tool.sh`: takes in single argument "v1", a version string.
 This script is executed once to, for example, download any dependencies for your tool, compile any files, or setup any required licenses (if it can be automated).
 Note that some licences cannot be automatically retrived, so that the tool authors will be be responsible for a manual step prior to running any scripts to get the licenses.